skrey/yellow-extensions/source/help/en/how-to-get-started.md

 3. Open your website in a web browser.
 4. Create a user account, when asked.

-If there are problems with installation, [see troubleshooting](troubleshooting).
+If you want to learn more about Datenstrom Yellow, [see help for your website](.).

 ## Installation on your computer